MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 Android offers many advanced options for notifications.
 For more information, see [Notifications in Xamarin.Android](~/android/app-fundamentals/notifications/index.md).

-## Create iOS interface implementation
+## Create the iOS interface implementation

 For the Xamarin.Forms application to send and receive notifications on iOS, the application must provide an implementation of the `INotificationManager`.